Still - conversations for sustainability leaders

 What is a still conversation?

-Imagine being given half a day to sit comfortably with a small group of like-minded people (ten at most), taking time to explore without competing or being lectured.
+Imagine being given half a day to sit comfortably with a small group of like-minded people (eight at most), taking time to explore without competing or being lectured.
 Conversation is focused, with expert facilitation providing a light structure which means everyone can share insights.
 A coaching approach means that you find your own ways forward and emerge refreshed and excited about what you can do next.

 Still conversations are hosted by Penny Walker, a facilitator and coach with over twenty years' experience of supporting sustainability leaders.